smatechnologies/opcon-basic-training/docs/Unit 2 Exercise 8.md

 ---
-sidebar_panel: 'Unit 2 Exercise 8'
+sidebar_label: 'Unit 2 Exercise 8'
 ---

 ### Exercise 8: Frequencies - All Weeks, On Occurrence, On Day